CO4353-DS-Microservices-Project/Hotel_Booking_service/README.md

-# Hotel_Booking_service
+# hotel_service
-Hotel booking service of destination management system
+hotel service of the destination management system